 The Solar Physics Research Group at Rice University uses computational modeling and observational tools to explore a variety of topics in solar and space plasma physics.
 Our current research projects range from forward modeling of nanoflare-heated solar active regions to magnetic interactions between stars and planets.
 We are housed within the Department of Physics and Astronomy and located primarily in Herman Brown Hall for Mathematical Sciences.

-Anthony Sciola recently defended his Master’s research on exoplanet magnetospheres and was awarded PhD candidacy.
-Congratulations Anthony!
+Alison Farrish recently defended her Master’s research on explanet host star magnetic activity and was awarded PhD candidacy.
+Congratulations Alison!